ezrantn/steg/README.md

 ### Encoding a Message

-To hide a message in a PNG file, use the `--encode` option along with the input image, output file, secret key, and offset for added security.
+To hide a message in a PNG file, use the `encode` option along with the input image, output file, secret key, and offset for added security.

 ```shell
 go run . -i <input_image.png> -o <output_image.png> --key <secret_key> --offset <integer_offset> --payload <string> encode